vfcash/VFC-Core/README.md

 Doing so will allow other users in the network a method of finding and donating rewards to you.
 It comes with a basic web-wallet that can be expanded upon and will allow users to make transactions via your node which is good for your reward rating.

 If you wish the full node to launch on startup of the server, `edit /etc/rc.local` and add the command `coin` at the end of the file.
-Alternatively you can SSH in and launch an instance of coin in a screen or tmux.
+Alternatively you can SSH in and launch an instance of coin in a screen or tmux, or if running a crontab add `@restart coin`

 **Windows Install Instructions (Full Node & Client Wallet):**